Chemicals safety report

 • Persistent, Bioaccumulative and Toxic (PBT) and very Persistent and very Bioaccumulative (vPvB) assessment (or substances of similar concern)

-• ® An exposure assessment for all identified and relevant uses of the substance and resulting life cycle steps.
-Including the generation of exposure scenario(s).
+• ® An exposure assessment for all identified and relevant uses of the substance and resulting life cycle steps, including the generation of exposure scenario(s).

 • ® A risk characterization which is the final step in the chemical safety assessment.